 - i.
 Refunds begin to be issued within 14 days after the disbursement date. - ii.
 You may select the method in which you want your refund delivered to you. - iii.
-All funds issued to you by Paul Mitchell The School Chicago or Paul Mitchell The School Lombard through a federal financial aid refund must be used toward educational expenses only and using these funds in any other manner is in violation of and punishable by federal law.
+All funds issued to you by Paul Mitchell The School Chicago through a federal financial aid refund must be used toward educational expenses only and using these funds in any other manner is in violation of and punishable by federal law.